VergilOP/Note/University/2nd/Artificial Intelligence 2/AI2 Note.md

     end
   ```
   - Important things:
-    - Frontier: to store the nodes waiting for expansion.
+    - **Frontier**: to store the nodes waiting for expansion.
-    - Expansion: to find and display the children of the node
+    - **Expansion**: to find and display the children of the node
-    - Expansion strategy: to decide which node in Frontier to expand, also called to explore.
+    - **Expansion strategy**: to decide which node in Frontier to expand, also called to explore.

 - Depth-First Search(DFS)
   - The number inside a node represent the order in which the node is expanded (tie is broken from left to right)